 Murray Edwards - statement to students on confidentiality

 Students at Murray Edwards College are entitled to privacy, and those working within the College will do their utmost to respect confidentiality as far as is possible.
-The College complies with the Data Protection Act 1998, and information on this can be found elsewhere [give links].
+The College complies with both the Data Protection Act 2018 and the UK GDPR, and information on this can be found here.

 This document clarifies what students can expect in terms of confidentiality (in particular, but not exclusively, within the tutorial system), and also sets out the limits to this.
 Any concerns about any aspect of these processes can be raised with the Senior Tutor.